 Parents often seek help for their children through the use of hypnosis.
-Children respond particularly well to hypnosis because they are relatively free of the negative conditioning, skepticism and resistance that adults may have.
+Children respond particularly well to hypnosis because they are relatively free of the negative conditioning, skepticism, and resistance that adults may have.
 Children have high suggest-ability and they have vivid imaginations.
-Since imagination is an important attribute required to be hypnotized, it easier to access a child’s subconscious mind to bring about rapid change.
-If a child is motivated for change we see often amazing results.
+Since imagination is an important attribute required to be hypnotized, it is easier to access a child’s subconscious mind to bring about rapid change.
+If a child is motivated for change we see amazing results.

 If you’re wondering what issues could be improved for your child by utilizing hypnosis, here are just a few:

 - Behavioral Problems – At home or school

 - Self-confidence – Self-esteem, confidence, motivation, goal setting

 - Fear – Fear of animals, bugs, being left alone, darkness, monsters, doctors, dentists, needles, storms, test anxiety, new foods, being sick, sports injuries, failure, etc.

 - Unwanted Habits – Nail biting, thumb sucking, hair twirling and poor posture, stuttering or stammering, nose picking, and more

 - Eating Habits – Food choices, too much sugar, table manners, weight management

 - Performance Issues – School, study skills, learning, memory, completing homework, exams, sports, competitions

 - Sleep – Reluctance to go to bed, too tired to get up, nightmares